How to Keep Water Out of a Garage

 Just imagine how much water could seep in.

-A threshold seal virtually eliminates that gap by adding a barrier underneath and also behind the garage door seal.
+A threshold seal eliminates that gap by adding a barrier underneath and behind the garage door seal.

-Seals are fairly inexpensive (under $100) and can easily be installed in under an hour.
+Seals are reasonably inexpensive (under $100) and can easily be installed in under an hour.

 Garadry ¾" High Garage Door Threshold Seal Kit